The Juvenile Court Process in Florida: What You Need to Know

 • Whether the child has a prior record

-• The risk that the youth presents to the community, and
+• The risk that the youth presents to the community

-The JPO presents the results of the detention assessment and their intake assessment to the State Attorney’s Office with a recommendation on how the case should be handled.
-The State Attorney’s Office will assign a prosecutor to review the case and determine what charges, if any, will be filed against the juvenile.
-The prosecutor is not required to accept the recommendation of the JPO, but routinely do.
+The State Attorney’s Office will assign a prosecutor to review the case and determine what charges, if any, should be filed.
+While the prosecutor is not required to follow the JPO’s recommendation, they routinely do.

 Judicial v.
 Non-Judicial Disposition

-The filing of formal charges in a juvenile delinquency proceeding is known as “filing a petition.”
-The petition is the formal charging document used in delinquency cases and it will contain the specific charges that are alleged to have been violated, the statute number, and the date of the alleged criminal conduct.
+The petition is the formal charging document in juvenile delinquency proceedings and includes the alleged offenses, the relevant statute numbers, and the date of the alleged conduct.

 Arraignment